 When asked about the grieving UT players after the game, Yeoman refused to accept the question.

 The Coogs played well on defense, especially in the first half.
-The first pass of the game was tipped by UH’s Paul Otis and intercepted by Joe Rafter.
+The game’s first pass was tipped by UH’s Paul Otis and intercepted by Joe Rafter.
 Shortly after that, Tom Paciorek picked off a ball that hit a receiver and bounced away.
-Tennessee was 0/8 throwing the ball in the first half with two of them caught by Cougars.
+Tennessee was 0/8 passing in the first half with two interceptions.
 UT quarterback Charlie Fulton called the Houston defense “real tough” after the Vols were held to just 194 yards in the game.

-In the final drive of the game, the Cougar offense clicked as UH went 77 yards in five plays to score.
+In the game’s final drive, the Cougar offense clicked as UH went 77 yards in five plays to score.
 Burris connected on four passes: Ken Hebert for 34 yards, McVea for 12 more, Dick Post caught one for 16, and Tom Beer caught a pass from the six-yard line for UH’s only touchdown.
 Beer also hauled in the two-point conversion.
 Final score: Volunteers 17, Cougars 8.
 Video from the last drive:

 When is a game more than a game?

 For the University of Tennessee, the Houston game was the first step towards healing after the sudden loss of three football coaches.
 And when a black man took the field in an SEC stadium for the first time, it became a watershed event for Southern football.
 Even in a loss, Wonderous Warren had won.